Lectures on Foliation Dynamics: Barcelona 2010: Shape Dynamics

 Let $\cZ \subset M$ be a closed saturated set.
 Given $\e > 0$, we can choose a finite covering of $\cZ$ by foliation charts of $M$, whose diameters are bounded above by $\e$.
 Taking the union of these open sets which intersect $\cZ$, we obtain a shape approximation $\cZ \subset V_{\e} \subset M$.
 The shape of $\cZ$ can then be defined by the collection of open neighborhoods $\{ V_{\e} \mid \e = 1/\ell ~, ~ \ell = 1, 2, \ldots \}$ for example.

 Associated to each leafwise path $\tau \colon [0,1] \to \cZ$, its holonomy map $h_{\tau}$ can be defined using a covering of $\cZ$ by foliation charts.
-In particular, defining the shape approximations of $\cZ$ using foliation charts yields well-defined germinal holonomy along all leafwise paths in $\cZ$.
-The collection of all such holonomy maps define the \emph{shape dynamics} of $\cZ$.
+In particular, defining the shape approximations of $\cZ$ using foliation charts yields well defined germinal holonomy along all leafwise paths in $\cZ$.
+The collection of all such holonomy maps defines the \emph{shape dynamics} of $\cZ$.

 In terms of sheaf-theoretic approach to foliations of Haefliger's thesis \cite{Haefliger1958, Haefliger1984}, the foliation $\F$ defines a $\G_q^r$-cocycle over the fundamental groupoid $\G_{\F}$ of $\F$.
 A closed saturated subset $\cZ \subset M$ induces a subgroupoid $\G_{\F | \cZ} \subset \G_{\F}$ given by the germinal holonomy along leafwise paths of $\F$ which lie in $\cZ$.
 That is, a shape approximation to a closed saturated subset of $M$ yields more than just the topological shape of $\cZ$, it also yields a $\G_{\F}$-cocycle on the shape approximations.